Alex Mullen (memory athlete): Records

-Mullen has held world records in 12 different memory sport disciplines, most involving the memorization of numbers or playing cards.
+Mullen has held world records in 12 different memory sport disciplines, with the majority-minority of them involving the memorization of numbers or playing cards.
 He is the first person to memorize the order of a deck of playing cards in under 20 seconds at an official competition.
 He is also the first to memorize more than 3,000 decimal digits in one hour.

 Media appearances

 Mullen was a two-time contestant on the final season of the Chinese television program The Brain in 2017, defeating his opponent Wang Feng, the 2010 and 2011 World Memory Champion, by accurately recalling the airline routes, departure and arrival locations, and times of 50 flights.
 He was also a contestant on Superhuman, the American version of The Brain, winning his episode by memorizing a deck of cards flashed onscreen at two cards per second.
 Mullen has been featured in The New Yorker, BBC, CNN, The Washington Post, Lifehacker, Vital Signs with Dr. Sanjay Gupta, Today, Mic, Guinness World Records, Men's Health, The Guardian, and The New York Times, among others.